PixelStoriesEngine/pixel-stories-docs/src/content/blog/welcome-to-blog.md

 ---
 title: Welcome to the Blog!
 date: 2024-10-11
-excerpt: Let's stay connected with the latest news, updates, and announcements.
+excerpt: Stay in the loop on the latest works in progress and features updates.
 author: Team
 tags:
   - news
 ---

-We’re thrilled to have you here!
-This blog is your go-to source for all things Pixel Stories, keeping you updated on the latest developments as we build the engine.
+Today I'm adding a blog to Pixel Stories!
+The purpose of this blog is to keep our community updated on the latest developments as we build the engine.

-Pixel Stories is constantly evolving with new features and improvements being developed every week.

-We want to keep our community informed and engaged as the engine grows.
-That’s why we’ve created this blog — to bring you the latest news, updates, and insights.

-Stay in the loop for exciting new features, behind-the-scenes looks, and progress updates as we continue to build Pixel Stories together!
+### Why Have a Blog?

+Pixel Stories started as passion project which has now evolved into a game engine built for story-driven games.
+I've been working on it for the past year and a half, continously improving the engine and adding features.
+About a week ago, I realized that there was no way for someone to see how the app has progressed since it's conception.

+That's why I added this blog to the website.
+I plan to use this blog as a medium to share exciting new features as well as showcasing work in progress and keeping a change log.

+Thank you for the overwhelming support thus far for Pixel Stories!
+I'm looking forward to what the future holds.